Szwochm/Problems/Portable-Progamming-Enviroment.md

 ### I know in the past, using a bootable usb had issues connecting to the internet because different workstations have different hardware and drivers associated.
 Is this still an issue?

+No answer

+### Docker on Windows needs virtualization enabled as well as WSL 2 or Hyper-v.
+Is this feasible for using on school computers?

+No answer

 ## References